mongodb/docs/source/core/replication.rst

 .. seealso:: ":js:data:`members[n].priority`" and ":ref:`Replica Set
    Reconfiguration <replica-set-reconfiguration-usage>`."

-TODO: this needs to be a lot more concise.
+TODO this needs to be a lot more concise.
 Move code to practical part.

 .. _replica-set-hidden-nodes: